Medics dash to rural Haiti as cholera kills 13 in Matthew's wake

 The aid group Doctors Without Borders scrambled teams by helicopter to southern Haiti to respond to cholera cases.

-Clifford Gauther, the health ministry´s director for Haiti´s Sud Department, said cholera treatment centres, many made of metal sheeting, were destroyed by the hurricane.
+Clifford Gauther, the health ministry´s director for Haiti´s Sud Department, said cholera treatment centers, many made of metal sheeting, were destroyed by the hurricane.
 The ministry was rebuilding them.

 Before the hurricane struck, the Central Emergency Response Fund released a loan of $8 million to the United Nations Childrens' Fund, to ramp up the response to a worsening cholera epidemic in Haiti.